|Mogao Caves, Dunhuang |

 Walking out of the airport gate, visitors can take mini-buses to the railway station.
 It costs around CNY 3.
 Then they can choose to take a taxi or regular mini-bus to the caves.

-1. the admission fee includes Mogao Caves, Digital Exhibition Center, shuttle bus and tour guide service.
+1. The admission fee includes Mogao Caves, Digital Exhibition Center, shuttle bus service between the Exhibition Center and the caves and tour guide service.

 |Opening Hours:||During May 1st and Oct.
 31st: 08:00 – 18:00 |